 Go to Cathedral Rocks

 The coastline in Kiama is, as you’ve already seen, spectacular.
-And one of the most stunning spots is Cathedral Rocks, located just south of Jones Beach.
+And one of the most stunning spots is Cathedral Rocks, a true gem of New South Wales.

 Cathedral Rocks is a bunch of jagged rock formations that are scattered just off the headland, formed after thousands of years of erosion.

-You can see Cathedral Rocks safely from the top of the headland, but if you want to check them out from the ground, you’ll need to walk around from Jones Beach.
+You can see the rocks safely from the top of the headland, but if you want to check them out from the ground, you’ll need to walk around from Jones Beach.

 Check Out the Kiama Art Scene